paritytech/as-substrate/packages/as-utils/README.md

-# @polkadot/as-utils
+# @substrate/as-utils

-A collection of useful utility functions in AssemblyScript.
+A collection of useful utility functions in for AS-Substrate packages.